ArturCx/image-reader-service/README.md

 ### Running the project

-First, to run all apps and packages on the environment, run the following command:
+To run all apps and packages on the environment, run the following command:

 ```
 docker compose up --build